MosesKim777/time_tracker/README.md

 ### RPC Client

 For testing the service, an RPC client module `tt_rpc_client.erl` has been added.
 This module sends requests through RabbitMQ to the `time_tracker_rpc` queue and receives responses.
-The client is used for all API method examples in this documentation.

-The client automatically handles:
-- JSON encoding/decoding of requests and responses
-- Connection management to RabbitMQ
-- RPC call/response pattern

-All API examples in this documentation use `tt_rpc_client:call/1` to interact with the service.
+All API examples use `tt_rpc_client:call/1` to interact with the service.

 ## API Methods